Criminal law of Canada: Appeal

 The Crown may appeal against a verdict of acquittal on a question of law alone.
 The accused may appeal on a question of law, fact or mixed law and fact.
 Either party may appeal a sentence unless the sentence is one fixed by law.

 Either party is entitled to a further appeal to the Supreme Court of Canada against a conviction or acquittal if a judge of the court of appeal dissented on a question of law or if the court of appeal allowed a Crown appeal against an acquittal and substituted a conviction.
 Otherwise either party may appeal a verdict or sentence with leave of the Supreme Court of Canada.

 Mental health issues

 Mental health issues with a defendant in criminal proceedings are formally dealt with in two ways: whether the defendant is "fit to stand for trial", and the verdict of "not criminally responsible on account of mental disorder".
-For more information, see Fitness Law in Canada, Insanity Defence and Mental Disorder Defense.

 Informally, mental health can also be dealt with by alternative measures, through "mental health diversion".
 Mental health diversion will usually require a plan of supervision with the assistance of mental health social workers and professionals.